-All outstanding fines must be paid in full prior to release.
-Afterward motor vehicle release documentation will be issued from the Commuter Services office.
+All outstanding fines must be paid in full prior to obtain release documentation.
 Only the Registered Owner(s) or Authorized Agent, who provides proof of a valid driver’s license, shall receive release documentation.
 A person authorized by the Registered Owner(s) shall also provide a Notarized (ID verification by a Notary Public is required) authorization to initiate vehicle redemption.

 A valid driver’s license is required prior to payment or release.

-Anytime you contact the Commuter Services office, please have your license plate or citation number available.
-All citations include the license plate number and a designated citation number on the ticket.
+Upon contacting the Commuter Services office, please have your license plate or citation number available.
+All Parking Violation notices include the license plate number and a designated citation number on the ticket.

 Parking Citations are contested through written Parking Citation Petitions or in-person hearings.
 Completed Petitions must be received online or in the Commuter Services office within twenty (20) calendar days from citation issuance.
 In-person hearings must be scheduled/completed within twenty (20) calendar days from citation issuance.

 Failure to respond with full payment or petition within twenty (20) calendar days shall result with imposition of the original fine and additional $25.00 late penalty.
 Penalties include vehicle impoundment at the owner’s expense.
-In addition, the registered owner(s) are subject to action by a collection agency, and campus parking permits and/or permit applications are subject to recall or denial.
-Students’ registration, transcripts, and graduation can be withheld until past due parking citations are paid.
+In addition, the registered owner(s) or permit holder(s) are subject to action by a collection agency, and campus parking permits and/or permit applications are subject to recall or denial.
+Students’ registration, transcripts, credits and refunds may be withheld until past due parking citations are paid.